 How to optimise carbon storage monitoring with marine robotics

 For a long time, while carbon capture and storage (CCS) in offshore underground reservoirs had been widely regarded as a major way to reduce carbon emissions, it failed to attract the up-front investment needed to make it work.
+That’s now changing.

 In today’s far more climate conscious world, sentiment and interest in CCS has very much changed.
 Significant projects are now being planned.
 Projects are moving forward in Norway, Netherlands and the UK.
 Carbon storage licenses are being awarded and wells are being drilled specifically for carbon capture and storage.